 Looking Beyond Globe Control Valves

-Submitted by Peter Jessee || Valin Corporation
+Peter Jessee || Valin Corporation

 Globe control valves were developed and put into use more than a century ago.
 Not only are they the original, but for a long period of time, they were the only type of control valve available.
 However, there have been some substantial advancements in the field of control valves in the last 20 to 50 years.
 These advancements have led to the design of more modern rotary control valves that offer many advantages over their globe control valve ancestors.

 That is not to say that globe control valves are completely obsolete.
 There is still a place for them in the process industry.
-Most notably, a globe control valve is still the most appropriate when the process contains an extraordinarily high pressure drop across the valve.
+Most notably, a globe control valve is still the most appropriate when the process contains an extraordinarily high-pressure drop across the valve.
 However, due to the higher price tag (among other disadvantages), there should certainly be a great deal of thought given to whether a globe control valve is necessary for a certain application.
 Alternatively, a less expensive rotary valve could be a more suitable solution.

 Inherent Design Limitations

 One of the characteristics of the globe control valve that makes it less than suitable for a number of different applications is its rising stem design.
-While effective at controlling the plug, this rising stem inevitably runs the risk of dragging process fluid out into the environment through the stem packing.
+While effective at controlling the plug, this rising stem inevitably runs the risk of dragging process fluid out into the environment through stem packing.
 Conversely, this design can also bring contaminants from the environment back into the system.
 The back-and-forth travel of the stem through the packing wears the packing quickly and leads to frequent packing leaks.

 The rotary valve, on the other hand, is designed so that the stem or shaft rotates within the stem seal.
 This results in less stress on the packing and a longer seal life.
 This also means that if an operator is processing something toxic or something that causes pollution, the rotary valve will keep it sealed within the process better and longer.